rage/programming-23/data/part-11/2-more-comprehensions.md

 Please write a function named `products(shopping_list, amount: int)` which takes a ShoppingList object and an integer value as its arguments.
 The function returns a list of product names which includes only the products with at least the number of items specified bu the `amount` parameter.

 The function should be implemented using list comprehensions.
-The maximum length of the function, measured in lines of code, should be 2, including the header line beginning with the `def` keyword.
-The `ShoppingList` class definition should not be modified.
+The maximum length of the function is two lines of code, including the header line beginning with the `def` keyword.
+The `ShoppingList` class definition should _not_ be modified.

 The function should work as follows: